hhvu0102/unix_basic/README.md

 #### head
 - `head` writes the first ten lines of a file to the screen.
 - To change the number of lines printed, type `head -n <number> <file name>`.
+- Quick question, where is the file `DiverseCas9s.faa`?
-    - For example, `head -n 5 DiverseCas9s.faa`
+- Let's try: `head -n 5 DiverseCas9s.faa`

 #### tail
 - `tail` writes the last ten lines of a file to the screen.